junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Jimmy tries to glance at those cells as he's hauled across the corridor.
 He wonders if they're humans or demons.
 Or maybe even angels.

-He doesn't get an answer before he's shoved into one of the countless cell rooms, falling to the ground, bumping his back to the wall.
+He doesn't get an answer before he's shoved roughly into one of the countless cell rooms, bumping his back hard to the wall, falling to the ground.
+His bones crack under the impact.
 But it's only the beginning of the new nightmare.

 The angels don't just leave him there.